 The action left surrounding Far Northwest Side communities, including Gladstone Park, feeling steamrollered, especially when Illinois did, in fact, okay the legal purchase of pot for recreational purposes as of January 1, 2020.
-Playing musical chairs, Zen Leaf, along with three other dispensaries in Illinois, was bought by Progressive Treatment Solutions (PTS) and rebranded as Consume Cannabis in 2020 with the capability of serving both medical and recreational populations.
+Playing musical chairs, the Zen Leaf dispensary was bought by Progressive Treatment Solutions (PTS) along with three others in Illinois and rebranded as Consume Cannabis in 2020 with the capability of serving both medical and recreational populations.

 Consume Cannabis hasn’t gone unnoticed in the city.
-In its 2022 “Your Guide to Every Weed Dispensary in Chicago,” the online insider ratings site Thrillest, described the community’s revamped pot shop as a “straightforward dispensary…tucked away in residential, family-friendly Norwood Park” before advising hopheads, in cringe-worthy fashion, just how to enjoy their tripping in the community:
+In its 2022 “Your Guide to Every Weed Dispensary in Chicago,” the online insider ratings site Thrillest, described the community’s revamped pot shop as a “straightforward dispensary…tucked away in residential, family-friendly Norwood Park” before advising hopheads, in cringe-worthy fashion, just how to enjoy their tripping in the community with this review:

 Consume: Chicago just so happens to sit down the road from Chicago’s iconic old-school hot dog purveyor Superdawg.
 Grab some weed, grab a Chicago dog, and disappear into the Caldwell Woods Forest Preserve across the street.